-An apprenticeship is a way to learn whilst working - building up knowledge and skills, gaining qualifications and earning money at the same time.
+An apprenticeship enables you to build up knowledge and skills about a specific job, gaining qualifications and earning money at the same time.

 Apprentices spend most of their time in the workplace gaining the skills to do a specific job, but they also attend a specialised learning provider to build up knowledge and gain qualifications, often this is a local college.

 There are different levels of apprenticeship depending on your exisiting qualifications and experience.

 For more information go to the Qualification planner

 - Intermediate Apprenticeship - equivalent to five good GCSE passes

 - Advanced Level Apprenticeships - equivalent of two A level passes

 - Higher Level Apprenticeships - This is equivalent to a level 4 or 5 qualification such as a HND.

 - Degree Apprenticeships - These lead to a full degree and often professional qualifications

 Each apprenticeship is made up of a number of different parts and these are known as a Framework.
 The benefit of a Framework is that you will be able to achieve the full range of qualifications and experience you need to do the job once you finish.